jaszhix/NoMansConnect/app/nmssavetool/README.md

 ```
 #### Examples:
 ```
-  > nmssavetool.exe addinv -g normal -c ship_general -i "^HYPERFUEL"
+  > nmssavetool.exe addinv -g 1 -c ship_general -i "^HYPERFUEL"
 ```
-  Adds a warp cell to any available slot in the Ship general inventory.
+  Adds a warp cell to any available slot in the Ship general inventory, for game save slot 1.

 ```
-  > nmssavetool.exe addinv -g normal -c exosuit_cargo -i dagger
+  > nmssavetool.exe addinv -g 2 -c exosuit_cargo -i dagger
 ```
-  Adds a Vy'keen Dagger to any available slot in the Exosuit cargo inventory.
+  Adds a Vy'keen Dagger to any available slot in the Exosuit cargo inventory, for game save slot 2.

 ---
 ### backup